AttilaVural/AttilaVural.github.io/Hetzner_new_server.md

 Now to export it to you local PC, open a local CMD session and type:

 > scp -r root@5.75.230.166:/root/my-awesome-site -r "C:\Users\ATVQ\OneDrive - Novo Nordisk\Desktop"

+Now upload the folder to you github pages repo and view it in the browser.